-Trying to secure a training contract can often feel like something from The Hunger Games, and unless you are a very rare individual who manages to breeze through the application process of the very first firm you apply to, it’s likely that you will face rejection somewhere along the way.
+Trying to secure a training contract can often feel like something from The Hunger Games.
+Unless you are a very rare individual who manages to breeze through the application process of the first firm you apply to, it’s likely that you will face rejection somewhere along the way.

 To help you navigate your way through the inevitable feeling of disappointment that follows, Verdict caught up with Kathryn Williamson, a Trainee Solicitor at Shoosmiths and former LPC student at The University of Law, who shares her story and offers advice for dealing with rejection and building resilience.

 Having studied law at the University of Surrey, Williamson had the opportunity to undertake a placement year as part of her degree, which she spent as a paralegal at Shoosmiths.
 This gave her a great insight into the firm, and so Williamson felt confident that this was where she wanted to pursue her legal career.
 Having put in an application to the firm, she made it through to the assessment centre but sadly didn’t manage to secure a training contract.
 Unsurprisingly, Williamson was disheartened: “I was really gutted as I had spent a year there and knew that I really loved the firm and the culture.”

 After receiving feedback over the phone, she took note of the areas she needed to improve and spent the next year focusing on strengthening these skills.
 If you have been unsuccessful at an assessment centre due to a lack of confidence, for example, then you might work on this by practising public speaking through mooting, or even just going to networking events and speaking to new people.

 Williamson found that she was able to use her experience at the first assessment centre to give her an advantage when she reapplied.
 By making improvements based on her previous feedback, the firm could see that she had worked hard to make changes and had become better suited for the role.
 Don’t let your past failures define you, instead, use them to demonstrate that you have taken your feedback seriously and worked on the relevant skills.